tekknolagi/tekknolagi.github.com/_posts/2025-09-11-walking-around.md

 fixing inconsistencies, complex machinery, and broken builds.

 That's awesome and universally good advice for pretty much every software project.
-Her post got me thinking about how I walk around the compiler.
+It got me thinking about how I walk around the compiler.

 There's a certain class of software project that transforms data---compression libraries, compilers, search engines---for which there's another layer of